 Harriet: Eight times, and looking to expand.

 I appreciate that the script highlights Harriet’s annoyance at being pigeonholed by her coworker.
-But unfortunately, this is as positive as racial commentary gets on Mrs. Maisel.
+But unfortunately, this is as positive as the racial commentary gets.
 We quickly see how the writers fumble any material that involves non-white characters; later in the episode, Miriam is shown tanking her first sober attempt at stand-up.
 She grasps for laughs with eye-wincingly bad lines: